max01110/max01110/README.md

 I'm Max!
 I discovered the world of coding when I was 13 and I've been completely addicted since then.

-- 🔭 I’m currently working on building a noise pollution calculator and on a fully crossplatform sketching game.
+- 🔭 I’m currently working on the Attitude Determination and Control Systems of UofT's FINCH Satellite Mission!
 - 🚀 I love coding and doing aerospace related things!
 - 📫 How to reach me:
   - michet.maxime@gmail.com